 Possible side effects

-Like all medicines, medroxyprogesterone can cause unwanted side effects, although not everyone gets them.
+Like all medicines, medroxyprogesterone can cause side effects, although not everyone gets them.

 |Side effects||What should I do?|

-Medroxyprogesterone may interacts with a number of important medications and herbal supplements so check with your doctor or pharmacist.
+Medroxyprogesterone may interact with some medicines and herbal supplements, so check with your doctor or pharmacist before starting medroxyprogesterone or before starting any new medicines.